 There will be these two workshops on Sunday April 28 starting at Noon to 4:30 PM:

-I. Importance of Post Investment Reviews led by these instructors:
+I. Mine to Mill Reconciliation and Assessment of Productivity of a Mining Project over its Life: Importance of Post Investment Reviews led by these instructors:

 - Abani Samal, PhD, CPG, Principal, GeoGlobal, LLC